zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/03-technique-directory/article.md

 ### 14. Parallelizing LLM Calls

+**Problem**: Your LLM-powered system is taking too long because it processes tasks one at a time, creating unnecessary delays.

+**Solution**: Run multiple LLM calls in parallel to handle independent tasks simultaneously, dramatically reducing total processing time.

+There are only two ways to make a system faster: do less work, or do more work at the same time.
+When you need to process multiple tasks independently, running LLM calls in parallel can dramatically improve performance.

+You can parallelize when tasks are independent and don't rely on each other's results:

+- Analyzing multiple documents
+- Generating different variations of content
+- Processing multiple user queries simultaneously

+You cannot parallelize when tasks must happen in sequence:

+- When each step depends on the previous one's output
+- When maintaining strict order is crucial for the final result

+The performance benefits are significant.
+A system processing 10 documents sequentially might take 10 seconds, while parallel processing could complete in just 2-3 seconds.
+You should always be looking for opportunities to parallelize - even in systems that seem sequential, there might be independent components that can be processed concurrently.

 #### Resources

-- [Anthropic's Article](https://www.anthropic.com/engineering/building-effective-agents) on building effective agents mentions parallelizing LLM calls.
+- [Anthropic's Article](https://www.anthropic.com/engineering/building-effective-agents) on building effective agents mentions parallelizing LLM calls
-- [OpenAI's docs](https://platform.openai.com/docs/guides/latency-optimization#parallelize) include a section on parallelizing LLM calls.
+- [OpenAI's docs](https://platform.openai.com/docs/guides/latency-optimization#parallelize) include a section on parallelizing LLM calls

 ### 15. Evaluator-Optimizer